Find out if you need planning permission or building regulations

 - change the use of a building

-However the rules that govern whether planning permission or building regulation approval is needed are quite complex.
+The rules that govern whether planning permission is needed are quite complex.
 There is an extremely helpful interactive guide within the pages of the Planning Portal website that provides guidance on the permitted development limits for residential property.

 There are many kinds of alterations and additions to houses that do not need planning permission - this is called permitted development.
 Use the interactive house on the Planning Portal website to see if you think this applies to you.